tsionyx/nonogrid/README.md

 ### Threading

 By default, the solver and all the algorithms are single-threaded.
 To use the solver's structures in multi-threaded environment, provide the `threaded` feature.
-In essense, this feature replaces every occurence of `Rc/RefCell` with `Arc/RwLock`.
+In essence, this feature replaces every occurrence of `Rc/RefCell` with `Arc/RwLock`.

 ### Probing tweaking